-We Are the Mutants is a weekly updated magazine focusing on the history and analysis of Cold War-era popular and outsider culture, with a strong emphasis on speculative (sci-fi, fantasy, horror), genre, pulp, cult, occult, and anti-establishment media.
+We Are the Mutants is a weekly updated magazine focusing on the history and analysis of Cold War-era popular and outsider culture, with a strong emphasis on speculative (sci-fi, fantasy, horror), genre, pulp, cult, occult, subculture, and anti-establishment media.
 We cover everything from underground comics and post-apocalyptic fictions to ufology tropes and space disco.
-Browse our growing collection of features, exhibits, and reviews to get a full dose of higher strangeness.

 Although our area of concentration is the late 1960s through the early 1980s, any compelling artifact produced between V-E Day and the fall of the Berlin Wall is fair game.
 We will also explore contemporary material on occasion, especially works that creatively subvert the status quo.